BalducciFrancesco/SF-crimes-weekend/_posts/2025-03-31-assignment-2.markdown

 As seen in the plot, considering the entire data span, assaults rarely exceeded 30,000 during the weekdays, while on the weekend, they grew and almost reached 40,000 on Saturdays.
 The same pattern applies (with about 10,000 fewer daily occurrences overall) for malicious mischief, with the only difference being that Fridays had more occurrences than Sundays.
 A **clear preference for Saturdays and nighttime hours** seems to apply in both cases, suggesting that external factors like drinking or hanging out may play a role.

-## Navigating San Francisco: Where to Go and What to Avoid
+## Step 2: Navigating San Francisco: Where to Go and What to Avoid

 It’s the weekend, and like most people, you’re ready to unwind and explore the city.
 Maybe you’re a family looking to relax in one of San Francisco’s beautiful parks, or a group of college friends excited for a night out at your favorite pub.
 The last thing on your mind?
 Crime.